List of ambassadors of the United States to the Organisation for Economic Co-operation and Development

 The following is a list of United States ambassadors to the Organisation for Economic Co-operation and Development in Paris, France.
-The official title for the position is the Representative of the U.S.A to the Organisation for Economic Cooperation and Development, with the rank of Ambassador.
+The official title for the position is the Representative of the U.S.A. to the Organisation for Economic Cooperation and Development, with the rank of Ambassador.
 In the absence of an ambassador, the Deputy Permanent Representative assumes the role of interim Permanent Representative and heads USOECD as Chargé d'Affaires.
-Former Delaware governor Jack Markell was confirmed as Ambassador on September 18, 2021.
-Markell was the first appointee under President Joe Biden.
+The current Chargé d'affaires is Karen Enstrom.

 Office holders

 The following is a chronological list of those who have held the office: